Andean condor

 The Andean condor (Vultur gryphus) is a South American New World vulture and is the only extant member of the genus Vultur.
 It is found in the Andes mountains and adjacent Pacific coasts of western South America.
 With a maximum wingspan of 3.3 m and weight of 15 kg, the Andean condor is one of the largest flying birds in the world, and is generally considered to be the largest bird of prey in the world.

-It is a large black vulture with a ruff of white feathers surrounding the base of the neck and, especially in the male, large white patches on the wings.
+One of two species commonly referred to as condors, it is a large black vulture with a ruff of white feathers surrounding the base of the neck and, especially in the male, large white patches on the wings.
 The head and neck are nearly featherless, and are a dull red color, which may flush and therefore change color in response to the bird's emotional state.
 In the male, there is a wattle on the neck and a large, dark red comb or caruncle on the crown of the head.
 The female condor is smaller than the male, an exception to the usual sexual dimorphism seen in birds of prey.

 The condor is primarily a scavenger, feeding on carrion.
 It prefers large carcasses, such as those of deer or cattle.
 It reaches sexual maturity at five or six years of age and nests at elevations of up to 5000 m, generally on inaccessible rock ledges.
-One or two eggs are usually laid.
+One or two eggs are usually laid per clutch.
 It is one of the world's longest-living birds, with a lifespan of over 70 years in some cases.

 The Andean condor is a national symbol of Bolivia, Chile, Colombia, Ecuador, and Peru and plays an important role in the folklore and mythology of the Andean regions.
 The Andean condor is considered vulnerable by the IUCN.
 It is threatened by habitat loss and by secondary poisoning from lead in carcasses killed by hunters.
 Captive breeding programs have been instituted in several countries.

 Taxonomy and systematics

 The Andean condor was described by Swedish scientist Carl Linnaeus in 1758 in the tenth edition of his Systema Naturae and retains its original binomial name of Vultur gryphus.

+Etymology

 The Andean condor is sometimes called the Argentinean condor, Bolivian condor, Chilean condor, Colombian condor, Ecuadorian condor, or Peruvian condor after one of the nations to which it is native.
 The generic term Vultur is directly taken from the Latin vultur or voltur, which means "vulture".
 Its specific epithet is derived from a variant of the Greek word γρυπός (grupós, "hook-nosed").
 The word condor itself is derived from the Quechua kuntur.